Scuderia Coloni: Formula Three (1991–1996)

 The team had another stint in Formula 3 before eventually stepping up to Formula 3000.
-Paolo Colini drove for the team in the Italian Championship between 1991 and 1993, as well as finishing second in the 1993 Masters of Formula 3.
-Although Paolo left the Italian series to drive elsewhere, the team continued in Italian F3 until the end of 1996, when Esteban Tuero and Dino Morelli drove for them.
+Enzo's son, Paolo Coloni, drove for the team in the Italian Championship between 1991 and 1993.
+He also finished second in the 1993 Masters of Formula 3.
+When Paolo left the Italian series, the team continued in Italian F3 until the end of 1996, with Esteban Tuero and Dino Morelli at the wheel.

 Formula 3000

 Coloni Motorsport made the switch to International Formula 3000 in 1997.
 They made a breakthrough year in 2002, when Giorgio Pantano and Enrico Toccacelo drove for the team.
 Pantano finished the year as runner-up, with Toccacelo in ninth, taking three wins between them.
 Ricardo Sperafico and Zsolt Baumgartner drove for Coloni in 2003, with Sperafico finishing as series runner-up, while Baumgartner made his Formula One debut for Jordan Grand Prix at his home race — the 2003 Hungarian Grand Prix.